michael2004-svg/michael2004-svg/README.md

-- 👋 Hi, I’m @michael2004-svg
+Hi- 👋 Hi, I’m @michael2004-svg
-- 👀 I’m interested in ...
+- 👀 I’m interested in . developing application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .any projects..
-- 📫 How to reach me ...
+- 📫 How to reach me jiemikey@gmail.com

 <!---
 michael2004-svg/michael2004-svg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.